Jane Campion: 2009–present

 In 2019, Campion's first film in a decade was announced, an adaptation of Thomas Savage's novel The Power of the Dog.
 The film was written and directed by her and was released in 2021, having premiered at the 78th Venice International Film Festival, where Campion was awarded the Silver Lion for Best Direction.
 The film was critically acclaimed internationally, winning numerous awards and nominations for the direction, screenplay, and performance of the cast of actors.
 Campion earned three nominations in the respective categories for Best Director, Best Screenplay and Best Picture at the Golden Globe Awards, AACTA International Awards, Critics' Choice Movie Awards, and Satellite Awards.
-Campion issued an apology to Serena and Venus Williams following criticism of her acceptance speech for Critics Choice for Best Director, in which Campion said, "And you know, Serena and Venus, you are such marvels.
+Campion issued an apology to Serena and Venus Williams following criticism of her acceptance speech for Critics' Choice Movie Award for Best Director, in which Campion said, "And you know, Serena and Venus, you are such marvels.
 However, you do not play against the guys — like I have to."
 Her apology included, "I made a thoughtless comment equating what I do in the film world with all that Serena Williams and Venus Williams have achieved," she said.
 "I did not intend to devalue these two legendary Black women and world-class athletes."
 In February 2022, the film received 12 nominations at the 94th Academy Awards, leading that year's Oscar nominations.
 The film was nominated for Best Picture, Best Director, Best Adapted Screenplay, Best Actor for Benedict Cumberbatch, Best Supporting Actress for Kirsten Dunst, and Best Supporting Actor for both Kodi Smit-McPhee and Jesse Plemons.
 Campion became the first woman to receive multiple Best Director nominations, and she won Best Director for the film.

-She is also the first woman to win Best Director without also winning a corresponding Best Picture.
+In 2026, Campion served on the jury of Taormina Film Fest.
+While at the festival, she stated that she was actively working on her next project, which would be a musical film.